AI-comp/SamurAICoding2014/Rule.en.md

 ## Game Objective

-The objective of the game is to acquire _military force_ by increasing the _intimacy degree_ of _noncommittal lords_ through _negotiation_ and to be the one with the largest _total military strength_ among all _daimyo_.
+The objective of the game is to acquire _military force_ by increasing the _intimacy degree_ of noncommittal _lords_ through _negotiation_ and to be the one with the largest _total military strength_ among all _daimyo_.
 Each daimyo gains military strength at the middle and the end of the game.
-At each moment, the total military strength of a daimyo is increased by the sum of the _force strengths_ of lords with whom he is the most intimate among all daimyo subtracted by the sum of those with whom he is the least intimate.
+At each moment, each lord supports the daimyo with the largest initimacy degree, increasing the daimyo's total military strength by the lord's _force strengths_, and attacks the daimyo with the smallest initimacy degree, decreasing the daimyo's total military strength by the lord's force strengths.

 ## Game Process